 Applicants for this course must complete a Graduate Course in Medicine application form, in addition to their UCAS application.
 The deadline for receipt of the completed Graduate Course in Medicine application form is 15 October.
-The form will be available on the University’s website from the beginning of July in the year of application, at http://www.study.cam.ac.uk but applicants can only be made from 1 September when the UCAS application becomes available.
+The form will be available on the University’s website from mid August in the year of application, at http://www.undergraduate.study.cam.ac.uk/courses/medicine-graduate-course, but applicants can only be made from 1 September when the UCAS application becomes available.

 The Cambridge Graduate Course (CGC) is four academic years long, starting in September of year one and finishing in June of year four (3 ¾ “actual” years).
 The emphasis is the acquisition of clinical skills by direct patient contact in hospital and community environments, and the integration of core medical science with clinical medicine.